briankimstudio/drp/docs/introduction.md

 nav_order: 1
 ---

-Drug response prediction is a research area where gene level information is examined to predict the effectiveness of a given anti-cancer drug.

 ## Purpose

 To identify effective anti-cancer drugs for patients by examining each patient's unique gene level information using machine learning algorithms.